 Another problem some developers have is accidentally damaging a theme beyond repair.
 Because you’re using a child theme’s style.css file to make changes to the site, you won’t have to worry about permanently marring the theme.

-Although you can simply reinstall the original to revert after damages, it’s simply easier and faster to use child themes.
+Although you can reinstall the original to revert after damages, it’s just easier and faster to use child themes.

 No FTP Required

 File Transfer Protocol, or FTP, is a common method in which website developers make adjustments.
 Using tools like FileZilla gives you control over the site’s files.
 However, you don’t need to invest a lot of time using FTP when modifying a child’s theme.

 In reality, all you would need to do is create the file from cPanel’s File Manager and the rest can be done directly in WordPress.
 This limits how often you need to dig into the root of your site.

 Using a child theme gives you a platform to make development much faster.
 Instead of coding everything from scratch, you use the parent as a backbone and make changes as you see fit.